Signs of Severe Anxiety You Shouldn’t Ignore A Comprehensive Guide

 • Regular Exercise: Physical workout can reduce anxiety and improve mood.

-• Mindfulness and Relaxation: Meditation, deep breathing, and yoga can help you relax.
+• Mindfulness and Relaxation: Techniques like deep breathing, meditation, and yoga can help you relax.

 • Healthy Diet: Eating well affects your overall health and anxiety levels.